How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 Hardly at all.
 A key issue with antibody testing for leaky gut is cross-reactivity.
 This is when antibodies react to multiple substances (antigens), not just the gut barrier proteins and LPS related to gut permeability.
 As a result, antibody tests can produce unreliable results.

+Antibodies may also remain high for long periods, blurring whether a leaky gut is currently present.
 Not only that, but gut antibodies don’t correlate well with symptoms.
-A 2022 study tested volunteers for leaky gut antibodies and found no difference in the levels of antibodies between those with and without symptoms 16.
+One study tested volunteers for leaky gut antibodies and found no difference in the levels of antibodies between those with and without symptoms 19.

-4. Lactulose-to-Mannitol Ratio Tests
+4. Lactulose–Mannitol Ratio Tests

 Mannitol is a small molecule that passes easily through the wall of the intestines into the bloodstream and eventually shows up in the urine.
 Lactulose is a larger molecule that a healthy gut should absorb only a little, which means it should stay inside the gut and not appear in the urine.

-How Useful Are Lactulose to Mannitol Ratio Tests?
+How Useful Are Lactulose–Mannitol Ratio Tests?

-Additionally, many tests use 12-carbon mannitol, which is also found in foods and cosmetics and can thus lead to artificially high results.
+However, there are drawbacks to the lactulose–mannitol ratio.
+There’s no widely accepted normal range for the test, and the testing process is time-consuming 20.
+Also, many tests use 12-carbon mannitol, which is also found in foods and cosmetics and can lead to artificially high results.
 Researchers are working on validating a more reliable test using 13-carbon mannitol.

 Why I Rarely Use Leaky Gut Tests as a Clinician